Pawel-Rugala/Project-1--Blog-Page/notes/notes.md

 - font-family: 'Overpass', sans-serif; -> Nav link h2
 - font-family: 'Overpass Mono', monospace; -> design system

+# Grid system

+Initially I had 4 different grid layouts but I decided to use only 1 grid and use grid-area to definate the space needed for each div

+- 6 col layout didn't work
+- 8 col layout didn't work
+- 9 col layout didn't work
+- <b>12 col layout did work.
+It's easily divided by 6, 4, 3, 2 </b>

+Ok I have 1 main grid and I create few more inside elements...

+# Images

+I still don't get it how to make img responsive..
+I have to use background-image property to achieve this.

 # Udacity Git Commit Message Style Guide

 ## Commit Messages